timkiely/rooftop-bar-rev-vs-weather/README.md

     ## Multiple R-squared:  0.08167,    Adjusted R-squared:  0.07939
     ## F-statistic: 35.93 on 1 and 404 DF,  p-value: 4.542e-09

 With an adjusted R squared of only 0.08, the model accounts for very little of the error in the data.
 From our EDA above, we can conclude that the relationship between `Temperature` and `Earnings` is not strictly linear.
-In fact, it appears that when tempuratures are too hot, the Earnings go down somewhat, creating a polynomial distribution similar to a parabola, or a rainbow.
+In fact, it appears that when temperatures are too hot, the Earnings go down somewhat, creating a polynomial distribution similar to a parabola, or a rainbow.

 Fitting a polynomial model to the data reveals that earnings peak around 75 degrees F, then start to decline.
 This suggests that days that are too hot are costing the bar money.